Do I need permission to remove a hedgerow?

 What happens if I remove a hedgerow without getting permission?

-Hedgerow removal without permission is a criminal offence, and you could face a fine in either the magistrate's or crown court.
-You could also be required to replant the hedge, and it will automatically be deemed important for 30 years after being planted.
+Hedgerow removal without permission is a criminal offence and you could face a fine in either the magistrate's or crown court.
+You could also be required to replant the hedge and it will then be automatically deemed as important for 30 years after being planted.

 How do I view the statutory register of hedgerow notices?